AdrDube/GSU-Registration/README.md

 - **Intelligent Course Recommendation**: Scans through previous courses taken, checks current curriculum requirements, and filters available courses based on prerequisites
 - **Real-time Schedule Visualization**: See your timetable update instantly as you add or remove courses
 - **Time-slot Selection**: Choose preferred time slots for courses based on your schedule preferences
-- **Random Course Selection**: Quickly add additional courses to fill your schedule
-- **Simple Course Management**: Easily add or remove courses from your schedule
 - **Automatic Scheduler**: Generate a randomized timetable specifically tailored to your needs while staying within school credit hour limits (18 credit hours and up to 6 courses)
 - **Direct Registration Integration**: Submitting your final schedule automatically syncs with the university's registration system

 ---

 ## Impact & Benefits